matdombrock/Tidalua/README.md

 *Range Float: `0.0 -> 1.0`*

 ### `mem_set(value, mem_index)`
 Sets a value in the memory array at the given index.
+The Lua state is reset each tick.
+This is allows for storing values that can be accessed by susequent runs of the script.

 - Values may only be numbers (int or float).
 - There are 16 memory locations